SamSteffen/School_District_Analysis/README.md

 The written analysis has the following:

 Overview of the school district analysis:
 The purpose of this analysis is well defined (3 pt).
 Results:
 There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).
 Summary:
 There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
-Submission
-Once you’re ready to submit, make sure to check your work against the rubric to ensure you are meeting the requirements for this Challenge one final time.
-It’s easy to overlook items when you’re in the zone!

-As a reminder, the deliverables for this Challenge are as follows:

-Deliverable 1: Replace ninth-grade reading and math scores Deliverable 2: Repeat the school district analysis Deliverable 3: A written report for the school district analysis (README.md) Upload the following to your School_District_Analysis GitHub repository:
+Upload the following to your School_District_Analysis GitHub repository:

 The PyCitySchools_Challenge.ipynb file.